Control design for inhomogeneous broadening compensation in single-photon transducers: Results

-where the time-domain wave-packet of the single microwave input photon and optical output photon is described by $a_{\mu}\left( t \right) $ and $a_{\text{opt}} \left( t \right) $ respectively, $\ket{\psi_{\text{e}}}$ is the state of the emitters in the ensemble, $\ket{G}$ is the ground state of the ensemble, and $H_\text{eff}(\Omega)$ is the non-Hermitian effective Hamiltonian of the system when all the emitters are uniformly driven by a laser with amplitude $\Omega$.
-We point out that the constraints are simply the input-output equations describing the dynamics of the transduction process under excitation with a single photon\cite{trivediFewphotonScatteringEmission2018, rephaeliFewPhotonSingleAtomCavity2012, fanInputoutputFormalismFewphoton2010} --- details of their derivation can be found in the supplementary.
+where the time-domain wave-packets of the single microwave input photon and optical output photon are described by $a_{\mu}\left( t \right) $ and $a_{\text{opt}} \left( t \right) $ respectively, $\ket{\psi_{\text{e}}}$ is the state of the emitters in the ensemble, $\ket{G}$ is the ground state of the ensemble, and $H_\text{eff}(\Omega)$ is the non-Hermitian effective Hamiltonian of the system when all the emitters are uniformly driven by a laser with amplitude $\Omega$.
+We point out that the constraints are simply the input-output equations describing the dynamics of the transduction process under excitation with a single photon \cite{trivediFewphotonScatteringEmission2018, rephaeliFewPhotonSingleAtomCavity2012, fanInputoutputFormalismFewphoton2010} --- details of their derivation can be found in Appendix~\ref{sec:I}.
 Furthermore, since experimentally realizable laser pulses will be band-limited, we parametrize $\Omega\left( t \right) $ as a finite sum of harmonics,

-consequently constraining its bandwidth to be $N_h \omega_0$. {The design} problem Eq.~\ref{eq:opt_problem} can be solved using off-the-shelf gradient-based local optimizers.
-The gradient of the objective function in Eq.~\ref{eq:opt_problem} with respect to the parameters $\Omega_n, \phi_n $ can be computed using the time domain adjoint-variable method. \cite{schmidtNumericalMethodsOptimal2006, swillamAccurateSensitivityAnalysis2007}
+consequently constraining its bandwidth to be $N_h \omega_0$.
+The design problem (\ref{eq:opt_problem}) can be solved using off-the-shelf gradient-based local optimizers.
+The gradient of the objective function in problem (\ref{eq:opt_problem}) with respect to the parameters $\Omega_n, \phi_n $ can be computed using the time-domain adjoint variable method \cite{schmidtNumericalMethodsOptimal2006, swillamAccurateSensitivityAnalysis2007} (details available in Appendix~\ref{sec:V}).

-{As an example, we consider a transduction system with $N = 10$ inhomogeneous emitters excited with a single microwave photon with a Gaussian spectrum.
-Figure \ref{fig:flo}a shows the spectrum of the input photon with the dashed lines depicting the resonant frequencies of the transduction spectra of the individual emitters --- we note that the input photon effectively only interacts with a single emitter and consequently the transduction efficiency is low.
-The optimized drive obtained on solving the problem in Eq.~\ref{eq:opt_problem} is depicted in Fig.~\ref{fig:flo}b --- as can be seen from Fig.~\ref{fig:flo}c, the transduction spectrum in the presence of the optimized drive shows improvement relative to the one with constant (unoptimized) drive.}
+As an example, we consider a transduction system with $N = 10$ inhomogeneous emitters excited with a single microwave photon with a Gaussian spectrum.
+Figure \ref{fig:flo}a shows the spectrum of the input photon, with the dashed lines depicting the resonant frequencies of the transduction spectra of the individual emitters.
+Given its narrow bandwidth, we expect the input photon to effectively only interact with a single emitter, leading to a low transduction efficiency comparable to what can be achieved by using just one emitter instead of many.
+The optimized drive obtained on solving problem (\ref{eq:opt_problem}) is depicted in Fig.~\ref{fig:flo}b --- as can be seen from Fig.~\ref{fig:flo}c, the transduction spectrum in the presence of the optimized drive shows improvement relative to the one with constant (unoptimized) drive.

 Statistical studies of performance of the optimization procedure for different sets of emitter frequencies is shown in Fig.~\ref{fig:imp} --- Fig.~\ref{fig:imp}a shows the optimized transduction efficiencies and Fig.~\ref{fig:imp}b shows the improvement in the transduction efficiencies.
 We observe that the improvements are larger at higher inhomogeneous broadening.
 Furthermore, the cooperativities of the emitters set a limit on improvement that can be obtained by shaping the laser pulse --- as can be seen from Fig.~\ref{fig:imp}b, the improvements are generally smaller for lower cooperativities.